Tweet, tweet. This is the noise the Cubo Ai Plus baby monitor makes, via an alert on my phone, when my daughter Ruby is crying.

 Covered face alerts.
 Cubo uses computer vision to recognize when your child’s face is covered by a blanket or swaddle.
 Since a covered face can be extremely dangerous for young babies, this is a really nice safety feature.

 Temperature and humidity sensors and alerts.
-Cubo monitors temp and humidity, you can set your own allowable ranges and have your phone alert you if either falls outside of your desired range.
+Cubo Plus monitors temp and humidity via dongle that plugs into the camera unit; you can set your own allowable ranges and have your phone alert you if either falls outside of your desired range.

 No visible red light on the child unit.
 Many baby monitors, in order to improve the monitor’s night vision, have a red light on the monitor that allows the camera to see better in the dark.
 (Since babies should sleep in the dark, good night vision in a baby monitor is important.)
 This red light, if too bright, can be distracting for babies and scary for older children.